Learn About Process Automation Tools and RecordActions

 The Magic of RecordActions

-When an agent opens a record that’s configured with the Guided Action List component, they see... um, well... a list of guided actions.
-Under the covers, each guided action is a RecordAction junction object.
-While that sounds technical, a RecordAction is simply a screen flow associated with a record.
-For example, if an agent clicks a flow called Verify Information on a Contact record, the flow steps the agent through the task of confirming the customer’s identity.
+When an agent opens a record that’s configured with the Actions & Recommendations component, they see... um, well... a list of actions and recommendations.
+Under the covers, each step in the list is a RecordAction junction object.
+While that sounds technical, a RecordAction is simply an action, such as a flow or quick action, that’s associated with a record.
+For example, if an agent clicks a step called Verify Information on a Contact record, a screen flow walks the agent through the task of confirming the customer’s identity.
 In this example, the RecordAction associates the Verify Information flow with the Contact record.

 Built on Lightning Flow